ucsb/WinSmtpTester/README.md

 # WinSmtpTester
-Windows console program to test unauthenticated SMTP like smtp.ucsb.edu
+Windows console program to test unauthenticated SMTP like [mta.connect.ucsb.edu](https://www.connect.ucsb.edu/messaging-collaboration-services/mta-devices).

+appsettings.json contains defaults so you can just press enter when prompted for settings.